mad-lab/transit/src/pytransit/doc/source/tpp.rst

   using the Sassetti protocol, i.e. near the beginning of reads, with some small random shifts)

 - **BWA executable** - you'll have to find the path to where the executable is installed

-- **BWA algorithm** - there are 2 options: 'aln' and 'mem'.  'aln' was originally used in Transit, but the default has now been switched to 'mem', which should be able to map more reads
+- **BWA algorithm** - there are 2 options: 'aln' and 'mem'.
+The default is 'aln'.  'mem' can map a few more reads (increasing NZmean <5%), but is not faster, and doesn't work on Windows machines (mem required shared memory, but Windows gives a '/dev/shm' error message)

 - **BWA flags** - if you want to pass through options to BWA